 - severe shifts in mood

-Only once you’re diagnosed can treatment start.
-Just like other types of health conditions, mental health conditions are more easily treated when caught early.
+Treatment can start once you have a diagnosis.
+Just like other health conditions, mental health conditions are more easily treated when caught early.